 As a part of Paulig Sustainability Approach 2030, we have set an ambitious target that all our packaging will be recyclable and made from renewable or recycled materials by 2030.
 We also work systematically on reducing the carbon footprint of our products.

 “Our objective is that all our packages are as sustainable as possible without compromising durability and quality.
 Even though the package’s share of the carbon footprint of our products is relatively small, we have committed to work for circularity and develop more climate-friendly packaging for all our products”, tells Lea Rankinen, Director of Sustainability and Public Affairs at Paulig.

-In April 2018 Paulig Mundo coffee got a new packaging made of 45% renewable, plant-based materials.
-This big achievement made Paulig the first big roastery in the world that uses renewable materials in coffee vacuum packages.
+In April 2018, we took the first big leap in the packaging development when Paulig Mundo coffee got a new packaging made of 45% renewable, plant-based materials.
+This great achievement made Paulig the first roastery in the world to use renewable materials in coffee vacuum packages.

 “In 2020, the share of renewable materials is already 50 per cent in some of Paulig coffee packages such as Paulig City Coffees.
 Thanks to this development work, the carbon footprint of these packages has reduced by up to 45%”, tells Kati Randell, Strategic Packaging Development Manager at Paulig.